Iron Deficiency Anemia Clinical Presentation

 Two thirds of body iron is present in circulating red blood cells as hemoglobin.
 Each gram of hemoglobin contains 3.47 mg of iron; thus, each mL of blood lost from the body (hemoglobin 15 g/dL) results in a loss of 0.5 mg of iron.

 Bleeding is the most common cause of iron deficiency, either from parasitic infection (hookworm) or other causes of blood loss.
-Patients report a history of bleeding from most orifices (hematuria, hematemesis, hemoptysis) before they develop chronic iron deficiency anemia; however, gastrointestinal bleeding may go unrecognized, and excessive menstrual losses may be overlooked.
+With bleeding from most orifices (hematuria, hematemesis, hemoptysis), patients will present before they develop chronic iron deficiency anemia; however, gastrointestinal bleeding may go unrecognized.
 Patients often do not understand the significance of a melanotic stool.

-Unless menstrual flow changes, patients do not seek medical attention.
-If they do, they report that their menses are normal in response to inquiry for self-evaluation.
+Excessive menstrual losses may be overlooked.
+Unless menstrual flow changes, patients typically do not seek medical attention for menorrhagia.
+If the clinician asks, these patients generally report that their menses are normal.
 Because of the marked differences among women with regard to menstrual blood loss (10-250 mL per menses), query the patient about a specific history of clots, cramps, and the use of multiple tampons and pads.
 For more information, also see Menorrhagia.

 Physical Examination